Part 1 - All about the University

 Sports & Canteen Facilities

 Sports clubs are based on something called the CUS – Milano.
-There are many sports available, you pay like an annual fee which gives you insurance for these activities and grants you access to different sports you can practice if you would like.
-Most university buildings have a canteen, you can apply for a mensa card that be topped up every week with an allowance paid by university.
+There are many sports available, you pay an annual fee which gives you insurance for these activities and grants you access to different sports you can practice if you would like.
+Most university buildings have a canteen, and you can apply for a mensa card (cafeteria card) that be topped up every week with an allowance paid by university.
 Most commonly just left at their favourite restaurant to be topped up automatically each day.

 Teaching Facilities

-At the time of writing all lectures are conducted at L.I.T.A, with anatomy labs with all models, microscopes, even radiographic slides being in the anatomy building in the center of the city.
-There is an undergoing evolution to the Neuroanatomy course whereby standard lecture practices are being added to with 3D model demonstration by the professor on screen.
+At the time of writing, all lectures are conducted at L.I.T.A, with anatomy labs with all models, microscopes, even radiographic slides being in the anatomy building in the center of the city.
+There is an undergoing evolution to the Neuroanatomy course, whereby standard lecture practices are being added to with 3D model demonstration by the professor on screen.

 Libraries